 Lisa Ben Award for Achievement in Features Coverage

-The NLGJA Lisa Ben Award for Achievement in Features Coverage is designed to honor a journalist whose body of work is distinguished by insight and impact through engaging features on LGBT individuals, the LGBT community or LGBT issues.
+The NLGJA Lisa Ben Award for Achievement in Features Coverage is designed to honor a journalist whose body of work is distinguished by insight and impact through engaging features on LGBTQ individuals, the LGBTQ community or LGBTQ issues.

-Lisa Ben was inducted into the NLGJA Journalists Hall of Fame in 2010 for her work that paved the way for many LGBT journalists to follow.
+Lisa Ben was inducted into the NLGJA Journalists Hall of Fame in 2010 for her work that paved the way for many LGBTQ journalists to follow.

 Marc Malkin was the recipient of the 2017 Lisa Ben Award.
 Malkin served as a reporter and editor at E!
 News for over a decade.
 He was the Managing Editor for film at E!
 News as well as an on-air correspondent.
 He's also been a reporter, a writer and an online...read more

 Diane Anderson-Minshall is currently editor-at-large of The Advocate Magazine and editor-in-chief of Plus Magazine.
 She co-authored the 2014 memoir Queerly Beloved, about her relationship with her husband Jacob Anderson-Minshall and his gender transition.
 The couple...read more

 Cyd Zeigler identified an area of LGBTQ life that was largely uncovered by mainstream media and provided a service to the community.
 Together with co-founder Jim Buzinski, Zeigler has grown OutSports.com, founded in 1999, into a must-read for stories of LGBTQ athletes...read more

 Lisa Ben, pseudonym for the editor of the first lesbian publication.
 From June 1947 to February 1948, a lesbian who used the pseudonym “Lisa Ben” wrote a small newsletter in Los Angeles called Vice Versa.
 She relied on a laborious process at her office at the RKO...read more